KevinMGranger/cargo-pando/README.md

 Perform tasks concurrently over multiple copies of your repo.

-Example use cases:

-- test your code against multiple rust releases in parallel
+- test your code against multiple rust releases in parallel with a snazzy progress bar
 - test the index / stage of your repo to validate incremental changes
 - do both of the above at the same time
 - run some other custom command across any of the above checkouts